magento/devdocs/guides/v2.2/performance-best-practices/development-environment.md

 ## Clean the caches instead of disabling

 Magento runs more efficiently when you [clean the caches] instead of disabling them completely.
-Most types of caches are rarely invalidated during development, only requiring cleaning for specific areas of development.
+Most types of caches are rarely invalidated during development, only requiring cleaning for specific caches.

 If you [disable the caches], we recommend only disabling Page and Block caches in development instances.
 Remember to enable all caches during testing.